atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

 ![Class Diagram 1](ClassDiag1.png)

+***NOTE:*** Please click on this and all subsequent images to enlarge, or open them in a new window.

 2. `Requirement 2.` The system needs to be horizontally scalable.

 The system is designed to be horizontally scalable by using technologies such as `Docker`, `Docker Compose` and `Apache Kafka`.